vishalguptahmh/programmingInterviewQuestions/README.md

 # Programming Interview Questions

 ### Strings
-- check a String is palindrome or not?
+- Check a String is palindrome or not
-- remove any given character from a String?
+- Remove any given character from a String
-- find out longest palindrome in a given string?
+- Find out longest palindrome in a given string
-- find the first non repeated character of a given String?
+- Find the first non repeated character of a given String
-- count the occurrence of a given character in a String?
+- Count the occurrence of a given character in a String
-- check if two String are Anagram?
+- Check if two String are Anagram
-- convert numeric String to int in Java?
+- Convert numeric String to int in Java
 - Reverse words in a given string
 ```
  input :Hi I am vishal